Consistent Dependent Consistent Independent Or Inconsistent

 Consistent, Dependent, Inconsistent: Understanding Systems of Linear Equations

 Understanding consistent, dependent, and inconsistent systems of linear equations is fundamental to linear algebra and has wide-ranging applications in various fields, from physics and engineering to economics and computer science.
-This comprehensive guide will delve into the intricacies of these system types, providing clear explanations, illustrative examples, and practical techniques for determining the nature of any given system.
+This thorough look will dig into the intricacies of these system types, providing clear explanations, illustrative examples, and practical techniques for determining the nature of any given system.
 We'll explore how to identify each type, solve them using various methods, and understand the geometric interpretations behind these classifications.

 Introduction: What are Systems of Linear Equations?

 A system of linear equations is a collection of two or more linear equations involving the same set of variables.
-A linear equation is an algebraic equation where each term is either a constant or the product of a constant and a single variable raised to the power of 1.
-For example, 2x + 3y = 7 and x - y = 1 are linear equations.
 When we have multiple linear equations involving the same variables, we have a system of linear equations.
+Consider this: for example, 2x + 3y = 7 and x - y = 1 are linear equations.
+Still, a linear equation is an algebraic equation where each term is either a constant or the product of a constant and a single variable raised to the power of 1.
 The goal is to find values for the variables that satisfy all equations simultaneously.

 The nature of a system of linear equations can be classified into three categories: